geri-m/remove-ts-code/README.md

 There are two problems with this solution
 * used `import` statements and subsequent dependencies or classes that are not anymore required will be still put into the package.
 * I have the put an `if` around each statement.

+Con:
+* Imports are still part of the production code.

+Pro:
+* Part of the webpack build, no extras required.

+Run `yarn o1` to compile the TS.
+If you open the index.html and check the output in the console, you will only see one line.

 ## Option 2: Block Strip